 Stanley Dock Bridge (prototype)

-This is a "Bascule" bridge built in 1932, a little north of the centre of Liverpool.
+This is a "Bascule" bridge built in 1932, a little north of the centre of Liverpool, on Regent Road.

 Bascule bridges are a type of lifting bridge where the lifting section rocks back on a curve.
 It pivots on the centre point of that curve, but the pivot point moves during the action, and indeed the bridge is raised by moving the pivot.